Skip to content

 Learning Objectives

-• After participating in the course, attendees will be able to explain the basics of MT theory and how to successfully collect data with MT instrumentation, and how to properly archive that data.
+• After participating in the course, attendees should be able to explain the fundamentals of MT inversion and understand the necessary tools and resources to successfully invert their own MT data.

-• After participating in the course, attendees will be able to utilize open source MT software including, AURORA/MTH5, MTpy, and SimPEG
+• After participating in the course, attendees should be able to apply open-source MT software, such as Aurora, MTpy, and SimPEG, to archive, process, and model MT data.

 Participant Commitment